aarmiller/SimEpi/assignments/week2.md

 ### Find inpatient visits for AMI

-Find all inpatient visits with a primary diagnosis of Acute Myocardial Infarction using the icd codes “410.XX”.
-The `children()` function in the icd package can be used to expand upon a series of codes.
+Find all inpatient visits with a primary diagnosis of Acute Myocardial Infarction (AMI) using the ICD-9-CM codes “410.XX”.
+The `children()` function in the `icd` package can be used to expand upon a series of codes.

 ``` r
 ami_codes <- children("410")